-Sally Ray brings more than 29 years of experience working in the nonprofit world and a passion for community and social service to her current role as the Center for Disaster Philanthropy’s director of domestic funds, and previously as director of strategic initiatives and the director of the Hurricane Harvey Recovery Fund.
+Sally Ray brings more than 30 years of experience working in the nonprofit world and a passion for community and social service to her current role as director of domestic funds, and previously as director of strategic initiatives and the director of the Hurricane Harvey Recovery Fund.

-In her current role with CDP, Sally oversees grantmaking for several domestic disaster funds, including the CDP Atlantic Hurricane Season Fund, the CDP California Wildfires Recovery Fund, the CDP Colorado Wildfires Recovery Fund, the CDP Disaster Recovery Fund and the U.S. grantmaking for the CDP COVID-19 Response Fund.
+In her current role with CDP, Sally oversees grantmaking for several domestic disaster funds, including the CDP Atlantic Hurricane Season Fund, the CDP California Wildfires Recovery Fund, the CDP Hawaii Wildfires Recovery Fund and the CDP Disaster Recovery Fund.

 It seems almost fated that Sally had moved back to Houston just as Harvey formed.
 Though her home and family survived, she witnessed firsthand the devastation Harvey brought to many communities up and down the Texas Gulf Coast.